-Shuster + Moseley explore the dual nature of light - at once physical and psychophysical - through a sustained enquiry into the phenomena of mediation, exposure and spectrality.
-Through constellations of optical lenses and large-scale prismic glass sculptures, their practice engages light’s pharmakological potential to fragment and dimensionalise experience.
+Shuster + Moseley explore the dual psycho-physical nature of light through mediation, exposure and spectrality.
+Working through constellations of optical lenses and large-scale prismic glass sculptures, their practice is a sustained enquiry into light’s pharmakological potential to fragment and dimensionalise experience.

 Within a context of attentional conditioning and mediated saturation, their work suspends the lens and screen as interfaces of perceptual enframing, deconstructing the photographic apparatus to create instruments of spectral articulation and durational environments of exposure.